TheresaLui/SelfHelpContent_v2/documents/Apollo-template/Create_an_Apollo_solution.md

 - "Learn How to Enable Auditing for your SQL DB"
 - "Enable AD DS Authentication for Azure Files and Windows Virtual Desktop"

-**Schema example**
-Use the following schema for titles.
-Do not add **bold** formatting as headings are automatically bolded.

-## Title

 ## Body section<br>
 The body comes immediately after the customer-facing title and contains the _entire article contents_.
-Think of the body section as your canvas where you can place any combination of content and solution components.
-Always start with a brief [introduction](#_Introduction/Issue_statement) that lets the customer know what they can expect from the solution.
+Think of the body section as a canvas where you can place any combination of content and solution components.
+Always start with a brief [introduction](#_Introduction) that lets the customer know what they can expect from the solution.

 **At minimum, your Apollo solution article must include the following**:<br>
 - For a **solution-based article** , the body contains a solution that specifically addresses the stated **issue**.